CodePartnersMD/MD301-guide/curriculum/13-forms/FACILITATOR.md

 ## How do I prep for today?

-Review the solution code for lab 13.
+- Review the solution code for lab 13.
+- Prepare a 10-15 demonstration to introduce the topic of today's code challenges.

 ## What changed from the previous class?